sanskrit/raw_etexts_english/blogs/manasataramgini/2004-06-20_the-early-post-mahmud-struggle.md

 +++
-title = "The early Post-Mahmudxa0struggle"
+title = "The early Post-Mahmud struggle"

 +++
 One area where most Indian historians and writers of history text books